This is a chronology of how I came to yoga, where it led me, and what I learned along the way. It is a story my husband suggested I tell.

 On the education side of things: I am currently an RYT-200, and I have studied and practiced yoga since 1998.
 Workshops: many.
 Some are listed here.
 Classes: countless.
-Practice: daily, since I began; sometimes physical yoga and sometimes mental-yoga.
+Practice: daily, since I began; sometimes physical yoga and always mental-yoga.
+Spiritual?
+Yes.

-I started with an Iyengar practice, which emphasizes alignment; then transitioned into Vinyasa, a style with progressive sequences that flow together like a dance.
+I started with Iyengar Yoga, a style that emphasizes alignment; my next transition was Vinyasa, a style with progressive sequences, that flow together like water over rocks.
 Vinyasa translates from Sanskrit like this: nyasa meaning “to place” and vi “in a special way.”

-I am almost at the two-decade mark, in my practice.
-In that time, Iyengar and Vinyasa yoga combined to form a flowing but alignment-attentive style that I now teach — slow-flow yoga.
+1998 was when my practice began.
+Since then, Iyengar and Vinyasa yoga combined to form a flowing but alignment-attentive style that I now teach — slow-flow yoga.